Beanie-Code/A-Game-That-Is-Sub-50kb/README.md

-\nLicense & Terms
+License & Terms

-\nThis project is free to play, share, and stream.
+This project is free to play, share, and stream.
 However, commercial use or monetization by third-party corporations is strictly prohibited.
 See the accompanying `LICENSE.txt` file for full legal details.